junxit/us-congress-bills-114/bill.md

 ## § 19.
 Plan for expanding data in annual CERT report

-Not later than March 25, 2015, the Secretary of Health and Human Services shall submit to the Committee on Finance of the Senate, and to the Committees on Energy and Commerce and Ways and Means of the House of Representatives—
+Not later than June 30, 2015, the Secretary of Health and Human Services shall submit to the Committee on Finance of the Senate, and to the Committees on Energy and Commerce and on Ways and Means of the House of Representatives—

 - **(1)** a plan for including, in the annual report of the Comprehensive Error Rate Testing (CERT) program, data on services (or groupings of services) (other than medical visits) paid under the physician fee schedule under section 1848 of the Social Security Act (42 U.S.C.
-1395w–4) where the fee schedule amount is in excess of $250 and where the error rate is in excess of 20 percent; and
+1395w–4) where the fee schedule amount is in excess of 250 dollars and where the error rate is in excess of 20 percent; and
 - **(2)** to the extent practicable by such date, specific examples of services described in paragraph (1).

 ## § 20.
 Removing funds for Medicare Improvement Fund added by IMPACT Act of 2014